jiazetang721-star/Data-and-Result/README.md

-# Data sharing and Detailed results
+# Robust e-waste recycling facility location problem with decision-dependent uncertain customer behavior
-This public repository includes detailed descriptions of the data sources and individual results for each instance.
+This public repository includes detailed descriptions of the data sources and individual results for each instance in the paper Robust e-waste recycling facility location problem with decision-dependent uncertain customer behavior.
 The parameter generation setting is described in Section 5.1 Experiment setup.
 Some Additional details are provided in Description.txt in each folder.

 ## Data and Description